Utpala (astronomer): Date

 The colophons of some manuscripts claim that he was a relative of Varāhamihira (6th century).
 For example, a manuscript titled Prashna-jnana claims that he was a son of Varāhamihira.
 Some manuscripts of Prashna-mahodadhi or Shat-pancha-shika, a work by Pṛthuyaśas (the actual son of Varāhamihira), claim that Utpala was the father of Pṛthuyaśas.
 However, these claims are incorrect.

 Residence

 None of Utpala's works mention his geographical location.
 However, Al-Biruni's India (c.
 1030 CE) identifies him as a native of Kashmir.
 Varuṇabhațța's first commentary on Brahmagupta's Khaṇḍakhādyaka-karana (1040 CE) also makes a similar statement.
 This identification is corroborated by the fact that Utpala's works feature several words characteristic of Kashmiri influence.

 According to Al-Biruni, Kashmir and Varanasi remained the major centres of Hindu learning during his time, amid the disruptions caused by the Islamic conquest of northern India.
 Several Brahmins from neighbouring regions such as Peshawar took refuge in Adhiṣṭhāna, the capital of Kashmir.
-Utpala appears to have became an authoritative figure in the astral science among the Brahmins of Kashmir.
+Utpala appears to have become an authoritative figure in the astral science among the Brahmins of Kashmir.

 The opening stanza of Utpala's commentary on Laghu-jataka invokes Mahadeva, which suggests that he was a Shaivite.